micahabanschick/Anilector/README.md

-# Flatiron_CLI_Application
+# Anilector

+Anilector is the anime selector of the ages.
 This CLI Application provides a short and effective test for determining the most eligable anime to start one off on their otaku career.
 All one needs is to list three genre names, according to their preference, and the rest is sorted out by the application.

 ## Installation
 Enter the following inside your gemfile:
 ```
-gem "anilector", :git => "git://github.com/micahabanschick/Flatiron_CLI_Application.git"
+gem "anilector", :git => "git://github.com/micahabanschick/Anilector.git"
 ```

 ## Usage